dlouangr/agile-blog/_posts/2023-10-16-Agile-Quality-Management.md

 ## Cost Efficient Concepts

 Quality can be costly, especially when you are trying to exceed your customers expectations.
-Cost can range widely from the expected budget if not tracked when it comes to the quality of the product but we can decrease that range to a more acceptable terms with the following concepts.
+Cost can range widely from the expected budget if not tracked when it comes to the quality of the product but we can decrease that range to more acceptable terms with the following concepts.

 1. **Prevention over Inspection**: This might be a new concept that you might not be used too, but for this side of project management, by creating procedures will help you prevent the issue from appearing versus inspecting for issues after everything is done.